Canon 5D Mark IV vs Nikon Z6

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the Z6 has an electronic viewfinder (3690k dots), while the 5D Mark IV has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the Z6 has a higher magnification than the one of the 5D Mark IV (0.80x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D Mark IV and Nikon Z6 along with similar information for a selection of comparators.

 One feature that differentiates the Z6 and the 5D Mark IV is in-body image stabilization (IBIS).
-The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark IV has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark IV offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Canon 5D Mark IV and the Nikon Z6 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.